project-medid/project-medid/README.md

 ## Purpose

-A consortium of academic, clinical and industry partners for the development of open source de-identification tooling to better enable the democratization of healthcare data.
+A consortium of academic, clinical and industry partners for the development of open source healthcare imaging de-identification tooling to better enable the democratization of data.

 ## Goals